Warbo/chriswarbo-net/projects/ivory/numbers_in_scheme.md

-Even more fine-grained structure is [described in the Typed Racket documentation](https://docs.racket-lang.org/ts-reference/type-ref.html#%28part._.Numeric_.Types%29) (e.g. `byte`{.scheme} is a subset of `natural`{.scheme} between `0`{.scheme} and `255`{.scheme}) but we won't bother with such size-based distinctions.
+Even more fine-grained structure is [described in the Typed Racket documentation](https://docs.racket-lang.org/ts-reference/type-ref.html#%28part._.Numeric_.Types%29) (e.g. `byte`{.scheme} is a subset of `natural`{.scheme} between `0`{.scheme} and `255`{.scheme}) but Ivory does not make such size-based distinctions.

 ## Code ##

-Here's a URI containing all of the Racket code generated by this post:
+This post defines Racket code, including a RackCheck test suite to check the claims we make on this page.
+Here's a URI containing all of the generated code:

 ```{.unwrap pipe="sh | pandoc -t json"}
 # Use a data URL.
 These default to US-ASCII encoding, so we need to